Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Experiments

 \subsection{Performance on Constrained Homogeneous Clients}

 In this setting, we assume that all clients have the same limited capacity.
-We vary the client sub-model size from $0.2$ to $0.8$ of the full server model, where $0.\times$ indicates only a $0.\times$ subset of the principal kernels are sampled in each convolution layer from the server model (denoted as \emph{keep ratio}).
-In Table \ref{tab:modelsize}, we list the computation, memory and communication footprints for different sub-models of ResNet-18.
-CNN/FEMNIST and LSTM/IMDB also enjoy similar cost reductions.
-It is worth noting that \method{} incurs much smaller costs compared to FedHM (See Appendix \ref{appx:costcompare} for further details).
+We vary the client sub-model size from $0.2$ to $0.8$ of the full server model, where $0.x$ indicates that only a $0.x$ subset of the principal kernels are sampled in each convolution layer from the server model (denoted as \emph{keep ratio}).
+Accordingly, for a given layer, $r=0.x \times N$, where $N$ is the number of output channels in the layer.
+In Table \ref{tab:modelsize}, we list the computation, memory and communication footprints for sub-models of ResNet-18.
+DeiT/CIFAR-10, CNN/FEMNIST, and LSTM/IMDB also enjoy similar cost reductions.
+It is worth noting that \method{} incurs much smaller costs compared to the deterministic compression methods(FedHM), thanks to the memory-efficiency design.

-Figure \ref{fig:acc_homo} shows final validation accuracy drops of ResNet-18 with different sub-models on i.i.d and non-i.i.d datasets compare to full-model training.
-We note that \method{} constantly delivers better performance than the other two baselines.
-The performance gap is even more striking under very constrained settings.
-For instance, when only $0.2\times$ sub-models are supported on clients, \method{} attains comparable accuracy as full-model training, and achieves up to $10\%/14\%$ performance improvement compared to \orthdrop{} and \origdrop{} on non-i.i.d dataset with $\alpha=0.1$.
-Furthermore, for $0.2\times$ sub-models, if slightly relaxing memory constraints and allowing \method{} to learn $2\times$ out channels in $\convu$ (denoted as \method{}-O2), the accuracy can be further improved with only incurring additional $65\%$ memory footprint.
+\textbf{ResNet-18/CIFAR-10}.
+Figure \ref{fig:acc_homo} shows final validation accuracy drops of ResNet-18 with different sub-models on i.i.d and non-i.i.d datasets compared to full-model training.
+We note that \method{} constantly delivers better performance than the other three baselines.
+The performance gap is more striking under very constrained settings.
+For instance, when only $0.2\times$ sub-models are supported on clients, \method{} attains comparable accuracy as full-model training, and achieves up to $10\%/14\%/13\%$ performance improvement compared to \orthdrop{}, \origdrop{} and SplitMix on non-i.i.d dataset with $\alpha=0.1$.
 We also make two key observations.
 First, training with sub-models in the orthogonal space provides better performance than in the original space, which aligns with our intuition in Section \ref{subsec:motivation}.
-Second, our importance-aware sampling strategy for creating sub-models is indispensable as demonstrated by the notable performance gap between \method{} and \orthdrop{}.
-Similar performance trends are also observed in FEMNIST, as shown in Figure \ref{fig:acc_cnn_homo}.
+Second, our importance-aware sampling strategy for creating sub-models is indispensable as demonstrated by the notable performance gap between \method{}, \orthdrop{} and SplitMix.

+\textbf{CNN/FEMNIST}.
+We adopt a CNN model as in \citep{FjORD}, which consists of two convolution layers (See Table \ref{tab:arch:lstm} in Appendix for details).
+During training, we simulate $100$ clients, in which each client contains 10 users' data from FEMNIST \citep{LEAF}.
+Figure \ref{fig:acc_cnn_homo} shows accuracy drops of sub-model training with different sizes.
+Similar as in the ResNet experiments, \method{} incurs very small accuracy drops even under very constrained settings.
+In particular, $0.2\times$ sub-model training only results in less than $1\%$ accuracy drops, greatly outperforming the other three baselines.